-To use a custom SPI implementation, it must be located in a seperate .jar file together with the file META-INF/services/org.mapstruct.ap.spi.AccessorNamingStrategy with the fully qualified name of your custom implementation as content (e.g. org.mapstruct.example.CustomAccessorNamingStrategy).
-This .jar file needs to be added to the annotation processor classpath (i.e. add it next to the place where you added the mapstruct-processor jar).
+To use a custom SPI implementation, it must be located in a separate JAR file together with the file META-INF/services/org.mapstruct.ap.spi.AccessorNamingStrategy with the fully qualified name of your custom implementation as content (e.g. org.mapstruct.example.CustomAccessorNamingStrategy).
+This JAR file needs to be added to the annotation processor classpath (i.e. add it next to the place where you added the mapstruct-processor jar).

-Fore more details: There's the above example is present in our our examples repository (https://github.com/mapstruct/mapstruct-examples).
+Fore more details: The example above is present in our examples repository (https://github.com/mapstruct/mapstruct-examples).